 Spring-tails are tiny wingless pests that live in the soil and jump when disturbed.
 These pests are generally harmless to humans, pets and structures but can occasionally damage plants and roots as well as enter nearby homes uninvited.
 You would likely find them in areas that are damp or have the presence of mold or mildew.

 Earwigs are recognized by their long narrow bodies and tiny forceps on the rear of the body.
-Contrary to popular belief, earwigs are not known for entering ear canals and pose no real danger to humans.
-The pinchers on their bodies are used for defense against other pests & prey and in reproduction.
+Contrary to popular belief, earwigs are not commonly known for entering ear canals and pose no real danger to humans.
+The pincers on their bodies are used for defense against other pests & prey and in reproduction.
 Earwigs are generally nocturnal and prefer small dark moist areas during the day.
 They also are not opposed to feeding on decaying organic debris and other insects.

 Mosquitoes are prevalent all over the world, Hawaii is no different.
 Since this is a flying pest, there is no way to keep mosquitoes from entering your property with pest control.
 However, treatment options are available to help mitigate the reproduction happening on your property.